shwina/still-magic/_en/project.md

 -   The `./src/` directory (short for "source") holds source code for programs written in languages like C or C++ that need to be compiled.
     Many projects don't have this directory
-    because all of their code is written in langauges that don't need compilation.
+    because all of their code is written in languages that don't need compilation.
 -   Runnable programs go in `./bin/` (an old Unix abbreviation for "binary", meaning "not text").
     This includes the compiled and runnable versions of C and C++ programs, and also shell scripts,